 STAY: Radisson Lackawanna Station Hotel.
 The former French Renaissance-style Lackawanna Train Station and railroad business office was transformed into this grand hotel in 1986.
 With a soaring ceiling featuring arched Tiffany stained-glass skylights (parts of which were destroyed in the 70’s when movers chose to throw railroad office desks through the glass from higher floors rather than carry them down), gleaming Sienna and Alpine green marble walls, and terrazzo-tile floor; you can almost hear the ghostly echoes of “All Aboard.”

-Rooms are nice and comfy – and are in the process of being upgraded to cool grey hues and modern furniture.
+Rooms have recently been upgraded to cool grey hues and modern furniture.
 This is still a working railroad yard, so plan on a few freight trains rolling by your window in late afternoons.
 A couple of incongruous crystal chandeliers add some glitz to the otherwise clubby Trax Lounge, which also features what was originally an exterior platform wall that was scraped by trains coming around a tight corner.
 Ask to see these indentations while enjoying a drink.
+Rooms from $95 per night.